PLK2/RockPro64-Simple-Server/traefik/README.md

 Traefik can use an ACME provider (like Let's Encrypt) for automatic certificate generation.
 It will create the certificate and attempt to renew it automatically 30 days before expiration.
 One of the great benefit of using DNS challenges is that it will allow us to use wildcard certificates, on the other hand, it can create a security risk as it requires giving rights to Traefik to create and remove some DNS records.

-For the DNS challenge, you'll need a [working provider](https://doc.traefik.io/traefik/https/acme/#providers) along with the credentials allowing to create and remove DNS records, If you are using OVH, you can use this [guide](https://medium.com/nephely/configure-traefik-for-the-dns-01-challenge-with-ovh-as-dns-provider-c737670c0434) to retrieve the credentials.
+For the DNS challenge, you'll need a [working provider](https://doc.traefik.io/traefik/https/acme/#providers) along with the credentials allowing to create and remove DNS records, If you are using Namecheap, refer to [Step 04](04-Install-Applications.md) to retrieve the credentials.

 ### Global redirect to HTTPS